jermeewinn/YKB-solutions/README.md

 ## Future Development

-There are a few things we are planning on implementing into the web app:
+Here are a few things we are working on implementing into the web app:

-- Enable the contact section to send emails to ykbcoaching@gmail.com upon clicking the submit button.
+- ~~Enable the contact section to send emails to ykbcoaching@gmail.com upon clicking the submit button.~~
-- Refactor the testimonials components so that client use-cases can be opened w/i a modal and maintain SPA viability while showing as much information as possible.
+- ~~Refactor the testimonials components so that client use-cases can be opened w/i a modal and maintain SPA viability while showing as much information as possible.~~
-- Restyle footer section so that the website is easy to navigate at a glance.
+- ~~Restyle footer section so that the website is easy to navigate at a glance.~~
 - Enable users the ability to create an account with us, login/logout functions for said accounts.
 Logged-in users will be able to access schedule their first career consultation with us for free through Calendly.
 Paying customers can schedule follow-up meetings with us through Calendly as need be.
 - Figure out a way to create dropdown menus from within the NavBar at the top of the page.
-- Figure out a way to refactor component file structure so that child components are less confusing to identify and associate with their parent components.
+- ~~Figure out a way to refactor component file structure so that child components are less confusing to identify and associate with their parent components.~~
-- Figure out a way to implement react-router-dom so that navbar features are easily navigable at a glance, and that navbar can be styled using react-bootstrap node package components.
+- ~~Figure out a way to implement react-router-dom so that navbar features are easily navigable at a glance, and that navbar can be styled using react-bootstrap node package components.~~
-- Show the user what page they are on via the tab title at the top of the web browser.
+- ~~Show the user what page they are on via the tab title at the top of the web browser.~~
-- Figure out a way to render the Home banner image without having a the image repeat on bigger screens.
+- ~~Figure out a way to render the Home banner image without having a the image repeat on bigger screens.~~
+- ~~Render geometric shapes and be able to style them with text and hover effects.~~
+- Figure out how to make geometric shapes linkable to other parts of the website.

 ## Contact Us